 Toddlers between 18 to 2 years old, start teething again but is it causing your child to wake up at night?
-This is the age that their two-year molars start emerging.
+This is the age that their two-year molars start emerging and it can cause night waking.
 They are large teeth compared to the other teeth that have previously erupted and tend to be painful until they break the gum surface.
 During this phase of teething, the best thing that you can do is to keep them as comfortable as possible until the teeth break through the surface of the gums.

 Are Two Years Molars Causing Your Child to Wake Up at Night?